LAST UPDATED: FEBRUARY 10, 2021

-www.dashlane.com (together with its subdomains, such as the Dashlane blog, the “Site”) and the users of our mobile, desktop and web applications (each an “App” and, collectively, the “Apps”).
+www.dashlane.com (together with its subdomains, such as the Dashlane blog, the “Site”) and users of our mobile, desktop and web applications (each an “App” and, collectively, the “Apps”).
 The Apps and the Site together are the “Services.”
-“You” refers to any user of the Services, including, to the extent applicable, a visitor to the Site.
+“You” or “user” refers to any user of the Services or visitor to the Site.
 Capitalized words used but not defined in this Policy have the meanings provided in our

 d.
 Children.
 The Services are not directed to children.
-If a parent or guardian becomes aware that his or her child (based on the jurisdiction where the child lives, which in the United States means someone under the age of 13) has provided us with Personal Data without parental consent, contact our
+However, children who are invited to use the Services by a parent or guardian (under a Family Plan or equivalent) may do so.
+If you become aware that a child (based on the jurisdiction where the child lives, which in the United States means someone under 13) has provided us with Personal Data without parental consent, contact our

 ii.
 Must Read Sections: Please carefully review the sections entitled “Data Security and International Transfer” and “Your Rights Regarding Personal Data.”

 We collect information in the following ways:

 - Registration Data.
 You must create an Account to use an App, and to do so you must provide a valid email address that will be used as your login to the Services.
 The only Personal Data required to open a Dashlane Free account is your email.
 We store registration data until seven (7) days after you delete your Account.
 For paid Accounts, users must provide billing data as specified below.
 For B2B Accounts, registration data includes the business name, mailing address (if paying by invoice), and administrator contact information, and may include the business email addresses of users.
 It is critical to keep registration data current.
 We must be able to verify that you are the Account owner to respond to certain customer service requests.
 If you lose access to the validated email address associated with your Account or a phone number used to validate your identity (if applicable), you may be locked out of your Account, and we may be unable to help you.